Hypergraph Representation via Axis-Aligned Point-Subspace Cover: Introduction

-We remark that every bipartite graph is representable in $\mathbb{R}^2$ because we can derive a grid-like representation as shown in Fig.~\ref{fig:plane_ex} directly from the adjacency matrix of this graph.
+We remark that every bipartite graph is representable in $\mathbb{R}^2$ by point-line cover because we can derive a grid-like representation as shown in \cref{fig:plane-ex} directly from the adjacency matrix of this graph.
 However, for $k\geq 3$ the class of $(k,1)$-hypergraphs forms a non-trivial subclass of all $k$-hypergraphs.
+For example, no pair of hyperedges can share more than one vertex in any representable hypergraph, see \cref{fig:negative-ex-2edges}.
+But this constraint alone is not enough to characterize representable hypergraphs, see \cref{fig:negative-ex-3edges}.